alex-lt-kong/rack-daemon/README.md

 # rack-monitor
-A monitoring tools for server rack cabinet
+A monitoring tool for server rack cabinet